1986 United States bombing of Libya: Settlement of claims

 To pay the settlement, Libya demanded US$1.5 billion from global oil companies operating in Libya's oil fields, under threat of "serious consequences" to their leases.
 Libya's settlement was at least partially funded by several companies, including some based in the U.S., that chose to cooperate with Libya's demand.

 On 4 August 2008, President George W. Bush signed into law the Libyan Claims Resolution Act, which had unanimously passed Congress on 31 July.
 The Act provided for the restoration of Libya's sovereign, diplomatic, and official immunities before U.S. courts if the Secretary of State certified that the United States Government has received sufficient funds to resolve outstanding terrorism-related death and physical injury claims against Libya.

 On 14 August 2008, the United States and Libya signed a comprehensive claims settlement agreement.
 Full diplomatic relations were restored between the two nations.

 In songs and books

+English alternative band The The’s 1986 album Infected features the song Sweet Bird of Truth which tells the fictionalised story of a US pilot on the Libya bombing raids.
+It continues to feature as a popular song on their live tours.

 In 1986, hardcore punk band The Meatmen referred to the lack of French cooperation with the raid in their song 'French People Suck': "French people suck, I just gotta' say/made the jet fighter pilots fly out of their way."
 This song appears on the album Rock & Roll Juggernaut (Caroline Records).

 In 1987, Neil Young wrote "Mideast Vacation" a song from his live album, Life about the bombing.

 On Roger Waters's third studio album, Amused to Death the songs "Late Home Tonight, Part I" and "Late Home Tonight, Part II" recall the bombing from the perspective of two "ordinary wives' and a young American F-111 pilot.

 In Nelson DeMille's book The Lion's Game, published in 2000, there is a detailed but fictionalised description of the attack from the point of view of one of the book's main protagonists.